Placeholder word: Classification

 J. Channell grouped placeholder nouns into three categories: those which replace names, these which replace object names, those which can replace both.

 Another grouping is usage motivated by speaker's abilities and usage motivated by speaker's intentions.

-Some researchers distinguish "placeholder use" and "avoidance use", e.g., for demonstrative words (such as "this"), i.e., use a narrower definition of the concept oof placeholder.
+Some researchers distinguish "placeholder use" and "avoidance use", e.g., for demonstrative words (such as "this"), i.e., use a narrower definition of the concept of placeholder.

 While in most cases the placeholders are nominal elements, verbal, adjectival, or adverbial placeholders exist, e.g., in Mandarin.

 Vera Podlesskaya states that across many languages the placeholder words may be placed into the following lexical categories: